Rollup

 Rollups operate through a simple but powerful mechanism:

-Off-Chain Execution: Users submit transactions to rollup sequencer, which executes them in rollup VM.
-Transactions are processed, accounts updated, state computed.
+Off-Chain Execution: Users submit transactions to the rollup sequencer, which executes them in the rollup VM.
+Transactions are processed, accounts updated, and state computed.

-Batching: Sequencer batches thousands of transactions together rather than processing individually.
+Batching: The sequencer batches thousands of transactions together rather than processing them individually.
 Batching amortizes overhead across many transactions.

-Compression: Transaction data is compressed (removing redundancy, using shorter formats).
+Compression: Transaction data is compressed by removing redundancy and using shorter formats.
 A gigabyte of transactions can compress to megabytes.

-Proof Submission: Sequencer submits compressed transaction data and proof to Layer 1.
-Proof proves all transactions were executed correctly.
+Proof Submission: The sequencer submits compressed transaction data and proof to Layer 1.
+The proof verifies that all transactions were executed correctly.

-Layer 1 Verification: Layer 1 smart contract verifies proofs or transaction data.
-If valid, state transition is accepted.
-Rollup state is now secured by Layer 1.
+Layer 1 Verification: The Layer 1 smart contract verifies proofs or transaction data.
+If valid, the state transition is accepted.
+The rollup state is now secured by Layer 1.

-User Exits: Users can always withdraw funds from rollup back to Layer 1, forcing transaction execution even if sequencer is offline.
+User Exits: Users can always withdraw funds from the rollup back to Layer 1, forcing transaction execution even if the sequencer is offline.

-This simple mechanism scales transactions from dozens/second (Layer 1) to thousands/second (rollups).
+This simple mechanism scales transactions from dozens per second (Layer 1) to thousands per second (rollups).

 Optimistic vs. ZK Rollups

-Two main rollup types with different security models:
+Two main rollup types have different security models:

 Optimistic Rollups (Arbitrum, Optimism):

-• If challenge succeeds, invalid state is reverted
+If a challenge succeeds, the invalid state is reverted.

 ZK Rollups (zkSync, StarkNet, Polygon zkEVM):